 If a student chooses to take only one class, they need to register for a class based on their lowest test score for the subject fields.

-If, for example, their lowest score is on Math, they must sign up for a Math prep class.
-If their lowest score in on Reading, they are required to register for the school’s Language Arts class.
+If, for example, their lowest score is in Math, they must sign up for a Math prep class.
+If their lowest score is on Reading, they are required to register for the school’s Language Arts class.

 Let’s take a look at how new students can sign up for Central New Mexico Community College’s HSE (High School Equivalency) classes: